 - Tallyfy offers an easy-to-understand workflow tool for managing tasks, etc.

-Judging by our experience and that of over 10,000 satisfied users, Kissflow has what it takes to simplify marketing for your team so you can focus more on creative input vs. manually moving tasks from one stage to another.
+Judging by our experience and the satisfaction of countless users, Kissflow has what it takes to simplify marketing for your team so you can focus more on creative input vs. manually moving tasks from one stage to another.

 Kissflow Process empowers smart teams to do marketing better, faster, and at scale so you do more with less and consistently hit your marketing goals.